Citigroup could cut up to 3,000 jobs: report

+BRIEF-Spain banks borrow 173.1 bln euros from ECB in May - c.
+Bank

+* Says Spanish banks borrowed 173.1 billion euros ($194.1 billion) from the European Central Bank in May

-NEW YORK Citigroup In is planning to cut as many as 900 jobs from its securities and banking division as it grapples with turmoil in equity and debt markets, the Wall Street Journal reported Tuesday.
+NEW YORK Nov 15 Citigroup In (C.N)c is planning to cut as many as 900 jobs from its securities and banking division as it grapples with turmoil in equity and debt markets, the Wall Street Journal reported Tuesday.

 The job cuts are intended to help cut Citigroup's expenses.
 The bank is tentatively weighing a move to cut as many as 3,000 jobs overall, representing approximately 1 percent of its global workforce, the Wall Street Journal reported, citing sources familiar with the situation.